How to Write a Memoir: Tell Your Amazing Story in 9 Steps

 Mistake #3.
 Not getting an outside opinion

 “Always remember that the reader may not know what you take for granted,” says Johnny Acton.
 Beta readers who don’t know you that well can help you see when your stories need more background information (and when they’re not compelling or relevant enough).

 Professional editors are also an invaluable resource to tap into.
 On platforms like Reedsy, you can search for editors who have worked for major publishers on memoirs like yours.
-For those legacy project, a professional editor can help you focus in on the parts that matter; if you’re writing something with a commercial edge, they can make all the difference when it comes to selling your book.
+For those legacy projects, a professional editor can help you focus on the parts that matter; if you write something with a commercial edge, they can make all the difference when it comes to selling your book.

 These are just a few tips that will help you get started.
-Along the way, you may encounter well-meaning and highly qualified people who will question why you think you should be writing a memoir.
+Along your journey, you may encounter well-meaning and highly qualified people who will question why you think you should be writing a memoir.
 But if you have a story that you feel needs to be told, you shouldn’t let anyone stand in your way.
-Everybody has a story to tell: just make yours a good one, and the rest of us will come along for the ride.
+Everybody has a tale to tell: just make yours a good one, and the rest of us will come along for the ride.